CuriousLearner/django-phone-verify/README.rst

 Usage
 -----

-- To explore more about how to use `Django Phone Verify`, have a look at `usage.rst`_
+- To explore more about how to use, integrate and leverage existing functionality of `Django Phone Verify`, have a look at `usage.rst`_

 .. _usage.rst: docs/usage.rst